A. O. Neville: Commissioner of Native Affairs

+Retirement

-In 1947, he published Australia's Coloured Minority, a text outlining his plan for the biological absorption of Aboriginal people into non-Aboriginal Australia.
-The book defends his policy but also acknowledges that Aborigines had been harmed by European intervention.
+In 1947, Neville published Australia's Coloured Minority, a text outlining his plan for the biological absorption of Aboriginal people into non-Aboriginal Australia.
+The book defends his policy but also acknowledges that Aboriginal people had been harmed by European intervention.

 For that reason, he said, more had to be done to assist them:

 "I make no apologies for writing the book, because there are things which need to be said.
-So few of our own people as a whole are aware of the position [of Aboriginies].
+So few of our own people as a whole are aware of the position [of Aborigines].
 Yet we have had the coloured man amongst us for a hundred years or more.
 He has died in his hundreds, nay thousands, in pain, misery and squalor, and through avoidable ill-health.
 Innumerable little children have perished through neglect and ignorance.
 The position, in some vital respects, is not much better today than it was fifty years ago.
 Man is entitled to a measure of happiness in his life.
 Yet most of these people have never known real happiness.
 Some are never likely to know it.
 The causes of their condition are many.
 Mainly it is not their fault, it is ours, just as it lies with us to put the matter right."

 In 1947, following his retirement, he was invited to represent the State of Western Australia on discussions regarding Aboriginal Welfare in connection with the Woomera Test Range, prior to its establishment.

+Personal life

+In London on 1 June 1910, Neville married Maryan Florence Low.
+Together, they had five children - three daughters and two sons.

+Neville was an Anglican like his father, participating in the church as a lay-reader and chorister.

-Neville was a notable resident of Darlington, and was a regular user of the Eastern Railway which closed a few months before his death.
-He died in Perth, and was buried in Karrakatta Cemetery.
+Neville was a notable resident of Darlington.
+He was a regular user of the Eastern Railway which closed a few months before his death.
+He died in Perth on 18 April 1954, survived by his wife and two of his children.
+He was buried in Karrakatta Cemetery.

-Portrayals
+Representation in other media

+In the late twentieth century, Australian policies came under examination, including Neville's policy of assimilation.
+Jack Davis wrote a play, No Sugar (1985), exploring Neville's policy.

-Neville has been portrayed in artistic works as the public face of this policy in the 2002 film Rabbit Proof Fence (played by Kenneth Branagh), and in Jack Davis' 1985 play, No Sugar.
+Neville was also featured as the public face of assimilation policy in the 2002 film Rabbit-Proof Fence, in which he was played by Kenneth Branagh.